nsfw-filter/nsfw-filter/README.md

 After adding the extension to Chrome/Firefox, it will light-up everytime you load a compatable website.

-When a page is loaded, the extension would check for images as you scroll across the page and runs the images through the algorithm and if NSFW images are found, it is replaced automatically by images from Unsplash.
+When a page is loaded, the extension would check for images as you scroll across the page and runs the images through the algorithm and if NSFW images are found, it is hidden automatically.

 You can toggle(off/on) the extension from the ```chrome://extensions``` page in Chrome and ```about:debugging#/runtime/this-firefox``` in Firefox.